Tony Hudgell: Birth parents' convictions

 In February 2018, his birth parents were convicted of child cruelty offences and given 10-year prison sentences (the maximum then available) at Maidstone Crown Court.
 Simpson and Smith later applied for their sentences to be reduced; Simpson subsequently discontinued her appeal, while Smith's appeal was rejected.
 While in prison in August 2018, Smith was attacked by fellow inmates at HMP Swaleside.
 After serving five years in prison, including time spent on remand before their trial, Smith and Simpson were set to be released in August 2022.

 The case of Simpson, earlier transferred to an open prison and who was set to be released at the halfway point on 12 August 2022, was referred to the Parole Board by the Justice Secretary Dominic Raab.
 In December 2022, the High Court ruled Raab's bid to delay the release of Simpson from prison was unlawful.
 Raab appealed against the decision but was overruled, and in February 2023 Simpson was released.
 However, Simpson subsequently formed a relationship with a sex offender, breaching her release licence conditions, and in May 2024 was recalled to prison, where - like Smith - she had been subject to threats and attacks from other prisoners.

 On 28 August 2022, Smith's release was also placed on hold and his case referred to the Parole Board.
 In June 2023, Smith's application to the Parole Board was rejected and he was set to remain in prison until the end of his sentence in September 2027.

 Following further separate parole board hearings, both in June 2025, Simpson and Smith were granted early release from prison in June and July 2025 respectively after spending seven years behind bars.

 Life after injury

 Fundraising

 In June 2020, aged five and inspired by Captain Tom Moore's NHS fundraising during the COVID-19 pandemic, Tony Hudgell set out to raise £500 for Evelina London Children's Hospital by walking 10 km on his prosthetic legs.
 The figure quickly topped £1 million, with the final amount raised totalling £1.7 million.

 The Tony Hudgell Foundation aims to enhance the lives of children who have been affected by physical, emotional and psychological abuse.

+In December 2025, the Foundation raised more than £120,000 to take families affected by abuse on a Christmas trip to Lapland.